No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 Peacock TV is an excellent choice for people who want to watch NFL games without a TV provider.
 The service only airs games that are broadcast on NBC.

 This includes Sunday Night Football and any playoff games aired on the network.
+It also includes an exclusive game for the 2023 season as the Buffalo Bills face the Los Angeles Chargers on December 23.

 As you can see, the service is relatively low cost.